Ayush-2404/C-to-Arm_Compiler/README.md

 C to ARM Cross Compiler

 ## Introduction
-The C to ARM Cross Compiler project is a comprehensive tool designed to compile C source code into ARM architecture binaries.
+The C to ARM Cross Compiler project is a comprehensive tool designed to compile C source code into ARM assembly instructions.
 It facilitates efficient development for embedded systems by bridging the gap between high-level C programming and low-level ARM machine code generation.
 This project leverages Python for backend compiler components and a modern React-based frontend for an interactive user interface.

 ## Project Overview
 This cross-compiler translates C code into ARM machine code, enabling developers to build applications optimized for ARM-based embedded devices.
 Its modular design, user-friendly interface, and comprehensive testing framework make it a robust solution for both learning and real-world applications in embedded system development.